redesgtt/bcast_ids/README.md

 #### Dealing with false positives
 1. If you observe that the BCAST_iDS generates lots of false positives in the prediction through the Isolation Forest algorithm, you can readjust the model using the script  `./train_iso_forest.py`.
 As we explained above, this script extracts abnormal patterns from the data collected in the file `dataset.csv`.
 Feel free to change the contamination parameter `-c`, which is the proportion of outliers in the dataset.
 Note that this value must be between 0 and 0.5.
 2. Then, analyze the outliers given by the algorithm (they will pop up at the screen after executing the training script).
 Afterwards, a model will be generated with the name `model_iso_forest.bin` in the main project directory.
-3. Make some tests with the script `./predict_iso_forest.py` in order to verify the effectiveness of the Isolation Forest algorithm and make sure that there are less false positives than before.
+3. Make some tests with the script `./predict_iso_forest.py` in order to verify the effectiveness of the Isolation Forest algorithm and make sure that there are fewer false positives than before.

 ## References
 1. Buczak AL, Guven E (2016) A survey of data mining and machine learning methods for cyber security intrusion detection.
 IEEE Commun Surv Tutor 18(2):1153–1176. https://doi.org/10.1109/COMST.2015.2494502